 Each sequence consisted of a series of five arrays, each one presenting the same number of objects (“smiley faces”), followed by an additional array consisting either of the same or a different quantity.
 In the habituation sequences (50% of all sequences), this last array contained the same quantity presented during the first part of the sequence, while in the dishabituation sequences, the last array contained a different quantity of objects (see Fig. 1).
 All quantities were within the subitizing range (quantities 1-4).
 Within the dishabituation condition, the ratio of change, that is, the ratio of the quantity displayed in the first part of the sequence (i.e., from the first to the next-to-last stimulus) and the quantity displayed in the last presentation, was either “> 2” (e.g., 1 vs. 3, 1 vs. 4) or “< 2” (e.g., 2 vs. 3, 3 vs. 4).
 Each pair was presented in both orders (e.g., both from 2 to 3 and from 3 to 2).
 To prevent the occurrence of the dishabituation array from appearing at a predictable time point in the sequence of arrays (e.g., always as the sixth array in the sequence), 40% were randomly inserted “sham” sequences of a different length (i.e., length of 4).
 The data from these “sham” sequences were not analyzed.

-The color of the objected changed between sequences (yellow, blue, red, or green).
+The color of the objects changed between sequences (yellow, blue, red, or green).
 Additional variables, such as location and total surface area, were controlled for and balanced between presentations.
 The location of each object was selected at random insofar as the objects did not overlap one another, locations were randomly drawn from a selected 200×200-pixel area at the center of the monitor screen to minimize eye movement, and mean total display area of all the objects was equal to the possible number of objects (approximately 6,000 pixels).

 Insert Figure 1 about here